ibm-cloud-docs/account/trustedprofile-create.md

 When you initially create a trusted profile, you can build trust only with either federated users or compute resources.
 After you created the trusted profile, you can add more conditions for federated users and compute resources in the same trusted profile.

 You must be an administrator the IAM Identity Service in the account.
-For more information, see [IAM access](https://test.cloud.ibm.com/docs/account?topic=account-userroles).
+For more information, see [IAM access](/docs/account?topic=account-userroles).
 {: note}

 ## Establishing trust with federated users
+{: #create-profile-federated-ui}
-{: #create-profile-federated-users}
+{: ui}

 Complete the following steps to define which federated users can access specific resources.